Colonia Dublán: History

 In 1916, Colonia Dublan was chosen for the headquarters of the Pancho Villa Expedition for its proximity to the railroad.

-The community was also the birthplace of George W. Romney, former U.S. Housing and Urban Development (HUD) secretary and father of U.S. Senator and 2012 presidential nominee Mitt Romney.
+The community was also the birthplace of George W. Romney, former U.S. Housing and Urban Development (HUD) secretary and father of former U.S. Senator and 2012 presidential nominee Mitt Romney.

 Present day

 Colonia Dublán is currently a very small town located just north of Nuevo Casas Grandes.
 Most of the remaining residents engage in agriculture and produce crops such as peaches, apples, pecans and chile.
 There is also significant production of wheat and cattle.
 Most members of the Mormon community are now of Mexican descent.
 The remaining descendants of the colonists belong to the LDS Church and continue to serve a role within that church in Mexico.